-- (a) Graduation requirements.
+(a) Graduation requirements.
 Students pursuing the Associate in Arts or the Associate in Science degree must have earned a minimum 2.00 graduation grade point average.
 The grade point average includes all course work attempted and excludes any course work repeated or reprieved under the terms of the College's Academic Forgiveness Policy.
 In addition, some academic programs may require students to validate competencies in courses designated as program requirements if the courses were taken five years or more prior to the completion of the program.
 Students may receive an additional associate degree at Rose State College if they complete a minimum of an additional 15 credit hours at Rose State College for a different degree program, in addition to the credit hours required for one degree.
 The additional 15 credit hours for the additional degree must apply toward the second degree/major.
-Students wishing to earn a certificate are required to earn at least 4 hours of a 15 hour (or less) program, 9 hours of a 16-36 hour program, or 12 hours of a 37-49 hour program at Rose State College. - (b) Academic Status Classification.
+Students wishing to earn a certificate are required to earn at least 4 hours of a 15 hour (or less) program, 9 hours of a 16-36 hour program, or 12 hours of a 37-49 hour program at Rose State College.

+(b) Academic Status Classification.
 A student is expected to make satisfactory progress toward a degree, certificate, or other approved objective.
 A 2.00 grade average (based on a 4.00 scale) is considered minimum for satisfactory progress.
 Failure to maintain a proper grade average will place the student in one of the following academic status categories:

-- (1) Academic Notice.
+(1) Academic Notice.
 Academic Notice signifies that the student is not making normal academic progress.
 It is a condition that could lead to serious academic problems if academic performance does not improve.
-The student is urged to seek advice and guidance from an academic advisor. - (2) Academic Probation.
-Academic Probation signifies that the student has failed to maintain the necessary grade average on all work completed and must seek permission to enroll from the Office of Admissions and Records. - (3) Academic Suspension.
-Academic Suspension signifies that the student has failed to achieve the required grade average while on Academic Probation and will not be permitted to enroll at RSC for a minimum period of a 16-week fall or spring semester. - (c) Cumulative GPA requirements.
+The student is urged to seek advice and guidance from an academic advisor.

+(2) Academic Probation.
+Academic Probation signifies that the student has failed to maintain the necessary grade average on all work completed and must seek permission to enroll from the Office of Admissions and Records.
+The student is required to meet with an academic advisor to add or drop courses until they are removed from academic probation.

+(3) Academic Suspension.
+Academic Suspension signifies that the student has failed to achieve the required grade average while on Academic Probation and will not be permitted to enroll at RSC for a minimum period of a 16-week fall or spring semester.

+(c) Cumulative GPA requirements.
 A student will be placed on academic probation if he/she fails to meet the following requirements:

-Cumulative Credit Hours Attempted GPA Requirement

-0 through 30 semester credit hours 1.7

-Greater than 30 semester credit hours 2.0